 Spring Aurora Watch

-"When the mirrie dancers play, they are like to slay" ~Scottish proverb
+"When the mirrie dancers play, they are like to slay"

 In Scottish Gaelic folklore the Northern Lights are known as the Na Fir Chlis – “the Nimble Men” (also known as the Merry Dancers).
 The Lights were described as epic fights among sky warriors or fallen angels.
-According to legend, blood from the wounded fell to earth and spotted the “bloodstones” (a variety of jasper) found in the Hebrides.
+And according to legend, blood from the wounded fell to earth and spotted the “bloodstones” (a variety of jasper) found in the Hebrides.

 September through mid-April are some of the best months to view the northern lights.

 The British Geological Survey, Aurorawatch UK and US body Space Weather Prediction Centre all monitor heightened opportunities of spotting the aurora due to activity on the surface of the sun.

 The aurora is caused by the interaction of solar wind - a stream of charged particles escaping the sun - and Earth's magnetic field and atmosphere.
 The colors most often associated with the aurora borealis are pink, green, yellow, blue, violet, and occasionally orange and white.
 Typically, when the particles collide with oxygen, yellow and green are produced.
 Interactions with nitrogen produce red, violet, and occasionally blue colors.